Afaq Raheem

-Afaq Raheem (آفاق رحيم; born 11 October 1985) is a First-class cricketer.
-He is a right handed batsman.
+Afaq Raheem (آفاق رحيم; born 11 October 1985) is a Pakistani First-class cricketer, who plays as a right-handed batsman.
 He has represented Zarai Taraqiati Bank Limited, Azad Jammu and Kashmir Cricket Association Under-19s, Khan Research Laboratories; and Islamabad Leopards.
 He has selected for Test series against Sri Lanka in 2012 season.

 In September 2019, he was named in Northern's squad for the 2019–20 Quaid-e-Azam Trophy tournament.